 Marketing and advertising expenses consist primarily of member acquisition expenses associated with our direct, marketing partner and online advertising member acquisition channels, in addition to compensation and other expenses related to marketing, business development, partner management, public relations and carrier relations personnel who support our offerings.
-Our direct channel expenses primarily consist of costs for e-mail marketing and may also include costs for television advertising, radio advertising, print advertising, direct mail and email marketing.
+Our direct channel expenses primarily consist of costs for direct mail and email marketing and may also include costs for television, radio, and print advertising.

 Our marketing partner channel expenses consist primarily of fees paid to marketing partners with which we have a relationship.
 We compensate a significant number of our marketing partners by paying a fee each time a consumer referral from a partner results in a submitted health insurance application, regardless of whether the consumer's application is approved by the health insurance carrier.
 Many of our marketing partners have tiered arrangements in which the amount of the fee increases as the volume of submitted applications we receive from the marketing partner increases over a particular period.
 We recognize these expenditures in the period when a marketing partner's referral results in the submission of a health insurance application.
-Since a significant portion of our marketing and advertising expenses are driven by the number of health insurance applications submitted on our ecommerce platform, those expenses are influenced by these patterns.
-As a result, marketing and advertising expenses related to individual and family health insurance plans have been highest in our first and third quarters, while marketing and advertising expenses related to Medicare-related plans have been highest in our third and fourth quarters.
-However, with the implementation of the initial open enrollment period for individual and family plans on October 1, 2013, we expect to experience an increase in marketing and advertising expenses related to individual and family plans during the fourth quarter of 2013 and the first quarter of 2014, and then in the fourth quarter of 2014 and future fiscal years.
+Since a significant portion of our marketing and advertising expenses are driven by the number of health insurance applications submitted on our ecommerce platform, those expenses are influenced by seasonal submitted application patterns.
+As a result, marketing and advertising expenses related to individual and family health insurance plans has historically been highest in our first and third quarters, while marketing and advertising expenses related to Medicare-related plans has historically been highest in our third and fourth quarters.
+However, as a result of an increase in the number of individual and family applications submitted during the initial open enrollment period under health care reform, which began on October 1, 2013 and ended on March 31, 2014, we experienced a substantial increase in marketing and advertising expenses related to individual and family plans during the fourth quarter of 2013 and the first quarter of 2014.
+We expect marketing and advertising costs to decrease in the second and third quarters with a decrease in submitted individual and family plan applications outside of the annual open enrollment period.
+We expect profitability to increase in the second and third quarters of the year as a result of these lower marketing and advertising costs.

-The majority of Medicare plans are sold in our fourth quarter during the Medicare annual enrollment period, when Medicareeligible individuals are permitted to change their Medicare Advantage and Medicare Part D prescription drug coverage for the following year.
+The majority of Medicare plans are sold in our fourth quarter during the Medicare annual enrollment period, when Medicare eligible individuals are permitted to change their Medicare Advantage and Medicare Part D prescription drug coverage for the following year.
 Since a significant portion of our marketing and advertising expenses are driven by the number of health insurance applications submitted on our website, those expenses are influenced by these patterns.
 In addition, because the total volume of submitted applications that we receive from our marketing partners is largely outside of our control, particularly during any short-term period, and because of our tiered marketing partner arrangements, we could incur expenses in excess of, or below, the amounts we had planned in periods of rapid change in the volume of submitted applications from marketing partner referrals.
-An unanticipated increase in submitted applications resulting from marketing partner referrals could cause our net income to be lower than our expectation, since the revenue to be derived from submitted applications that are approved by health insurance carriers will not be recognized until future periods.
+An increase in submitted applications resulting from marketing partner referrals could cause our net income to be lower than our expectation, since the revenue to be derived from submitted applications that are approved by health insurance carriers will not be recognized until future periods.